StarfallProjects/n8n-nodes-powershell/README.md

 ## Installation

 1. Make sure you have PowerShell installed on the same machine as n8n.
 The node gives you the option to use either your default PowerShell installation, or your default PowerShell Core installation.
-You can't currently choose between multiple PowerShell (or PowerShell Core) versions.
+You can't choose between multiple PowerShell (or PowerShell Core) versions.
 2. Follow the n8n documentation to [install community nodes](https://docs.n8n.io/integrations/community-nodes/installation/).

 ## Usage